Lambda-Logan/address_hammer/README.md

 The `Hammer` class provides support for modest **typo correction** of streets and cities.
 It uses weighted Jaccard distance of skipgrams and **is not a fully developed feature at this point**.
 It is very conservative and will only correct minor typos in long street names or cities.

+Only 5 digit zip codes are supported so far.

 # You can help
 If there is any unexpected result, please file a bug.
 This is especially important if you run into a USPS compliant address that is incorrectly parsed.